annegog/Exercises.DB/Readme.md

  - hp_file.c:
     * we made 2 defines.
 The one returns null and the other -1, if the BF function is executed incorrectly.
     * HP_CreateFile: Create a file with fileName name, create a block and create and initialize the metadata, then copy them on the first block of the file.
-    * HP_OpenFile: Get the first block and check if it's heap type, if it's not returns null.
+    * HP_OpenFile: Get the first block and check if it's heap type, if it's not return null.
     * HP_CloseFile:
-    * HP_InsertEntry: Check if the last block ID is 0 (the first block of the file), make a new block and place the record in the file and update the metadata of the block.
+    * HP_InsertEntry: Check if the last block ID is 0 (the first block of the file), make a new block place the record in the file, and update the metadata of the block.
 If it's not get the last block and if there is space in it place the record there and update the metadata.
                   If the block is full, make a new block and place the record there with the metadata of the block.
     * HP_GetAllEntries: take the number of blocks and for every block and every record of it, check if the request ID is the same as the records.
 If yes print the record.